smorin/py-launch-blueprint/README.md

   - ⚡ Ruff for lightning-fast linting and formatting
   - 🔍 Pre-commit hooks for code quality enforcement
   - 📝 Type checking with MyPy and Pylance
+  - 📋 Taplo for TOML file formatting and validation

 ### 💪 Production Ready
 - **Python 3.10+ Support**: Leverages modern Python features